-The Rotary Cuff is known as a group of muscles and tendons which surround the shoulder joint, firmly holding the head of the bone of the upper arm in the shallow socket of the shoulder.
+The Rotary Cuff is a group of muscles and tendons that surround the shoulder joint firmly holding the head of the bone of the upper arm in the shallow socket of the shoulder.
 A dull ache in the shoulder can be caused by a Rotator Cuff injury which is often worsened when you try to sleep on the affected area.

-Rotor injuries most often occur in people who repeatedly perform overhead motions in their work or in their sport.
-Examples of those who are affected with rotator cuff injuries include painters, carpenters, and people playing baseball or tennis.
-Age is one of the risk factors as a rotator cuff injury increases with age.
+Rotor cuff injuries often occur in people who repeatedly perform overhead motions in their work or in their sport.
+Examples of those who are affected with rotator cuff injuries include painters, carpenters and people playing baseball or tennis whilst also higher risk can come with increase in age.

-Physical therapeutic exercises have been found to help some people to recover from Rotator Cuff.
-This physical therapeutic exercise helps to improve the flexibility and power of the muscles around the shoulders.
+Physical therapeutic exercises have been found to help people recover from Rotator cuff injuries.
+Physiotherapy exercise help improve the flexibility and power of the muscles around the shoulders.

 Most of the time a single injury can result in rotator cuff tears.
 In such circumstances, medical assistance should be provided as soon as possible.
 Severe cases of rotator cuff tears may require surgical repair, transfer of alternative tendons or joint replacement.